gitabtion/BehaviorSequenceTransformer/README.md

 # BehaviorSequenceTransformer
-A PyTorch Impelementation of Behavior Sequece Trasformer
+A PyTorch Impelementation of Behavior Sequence Trasformer